molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Helper functions</aside>

 The helper function `setFieldValue` takes a test id and a string value.
 It finds the corresponding element using `findEl`.
-Then it calls another helper, `enterText`, that sets the `value` and dispatches an `input` event.
+Using another helper, `setFieldElementValue`, it sets the `value` and dispatches an `input` event.

 ```typescript
 export function setFieldValue<T>(